A limit process for partial match queries in random quadtrees and $2$-d trees

-The aim of this section is to prove Theorem~\ref{thm:process} with the help of Proposition~\ref{prop:cont} from \citet{NeSu2011a}.
-More precisely, in the following we prove all the conditions (A1)--(A5) except two which require much more work: the existence of a continuous solution (A3), and the uniform convergence of the mean in (A1) are treated separately in Sections~\ref{sec:limit} and~\ref{sec:unif_convergence}, respectively.
+The aim of this section is to prove Theorem~\ref{thmprocess} with the help of Proposition~\ref{propcont} from Neininger and Sulzbach~\cite{NeSu2011a}.
+More precisely, in the following we prove conditions (A1)--(A5), except two which require much more work: the existence of a continuous solution~(A3), and the uniform convergence of the mean in (A1) are treated separately in Sections~\ref{seclimit} and~\ref{secunifconvergence}, respectively.

-Following the heuristics in the introduction we scale the additive recurrence (\ref{eq:Cn_rec}) by $n^{\beta}$.
+Following the heuristics in the \hyperref[secintro]{Introduction} we scale the additive recurrence~(\ref{eqCnrec}) by $n^{\beta}$.
 Let $Q_0(t):=0$ and

 The recursive distributional equation then rewrites in terms of $Q_n$ as